ux-at-icfnext/global-change-jk/_pages/templates/resource.md

 ### Page Header
 The page header includes the page title (h1), date, and length and opening body.
-- The date label changes by type of resource... please see the resource pages for which date label.
-(Options include:"Date Published", "Current through Date", "Event Date")
+- The date format follows Month DD, YYYY
+- Only the Video Resources have the length included
 - The body has a max-width of 80ex

 ### Resource Item